UJALA-TYAGI/Reminder-Notifier/README.md

 # Reminder-Notifier
-This Utility can be used to set a labelled reminder.
-On the expected time of the reminder, a Desktop Notification will pop up with an icon and the reminder label on it.
+This Utility can be used to set a labeled reminder.At the expected time of the reminder, a Desktop Notification will pop up with an icon and the reminder label on it.

 Prerequisite:
 pip install DateTime